 Too many students today speak a language of slang or video games.
 Their interest in words – real language – has fallen to the wayside.
 While to most people it may not seem as important as learning math, it’s still very important, because sparking an interest in words helps students not only grow with their vocabulary but also build background knowledge and build a passion for learning!

 Below are a few suggestions on how you can spark an interest in words in your classroom and help your students take notice of the language that surrounds them daily in both the language they read and hear.

 2.)
-Very similar to Quote of the Day, you could have a bulletin board dedicated to Affix of the Day, Word of the Day or even related to figurative language, such as Idiom of the Day or Figurative Language of the Day.
-I grew up in a family where this language, such as “back to the drawing board” and “don’t bite off more than you can chew” was used almost daily.
-Now it seems this language is a lost art.
+Very similar to Quote of the Day, you could have a bulletin board dedicated to Affix of the Day, Word of the Day, or even something related to figurative language, such as Idiom of the Day or Figurative Language of the Day.
+I grew up in a family where this language, such as “back to the drawing board” and “don’t bite off more than you can chew,” was used almost daily.
+Now, it seems this language is a lost art.
 Kids are almost too literal these days!
 (Plus, you’re getting in a little standardized test practice, yeah?)
 Think of the things you could do with it!

 3.)
 Teach students to become Word Collectors!
-Sometimes when I’m reading aloud, if I see a word that catches my attention because it sounded funny or it’s just odd in some way, I will stop and make a big deal out of it.
-I’ll tell students “I really like this word.
+Sometimes when I’m reading aloud, if I see a word that catches my attention because it sounds funny or it’s just odd in some way, I will stop and make a big deal out of it.
+I’ll tell students, “I really like this word.
 Isn’t it neat?”
-I collect palindromes, oxymoron, onomatopoeia, or words that sound weird like ‘heebie jeebies.’
+I collect palindromes, oxymorons, onomatopoeias, or words that sound weird, like “heebie jeebies.”
 I have even collected words that I thought I would like to someday use in my own writing.
-I have collected it in notebooks (my writing journal) and we have also collected words on these FREE downloadable Word Collector Slips:
+I have collected it in notebooks (my writing journal), and we have also collected words on these FREE downloadable Word Collector Slips:

 With these five suggestions, you’re bound to spark an interest in words with your students and create word collectors!